 - An ancient Egyptian princess from The Awakening was so evil that her father, the Pharoah, had her Sealed Evil in a Can in an unmarked tomb, and erased almost all traces of her existence.
 The evil princess takes possession of an archaeologist's daughter once he opens the hidden tomb.

-- Snow White & the Huntsman: Queen Ravenna is an ancient sorcerer who has been keeping herself (and her brother Finn) alive and young by devouring other's lifeforce.
+- Snow White and the Huntsman: Queen Ravenna is an ancient sorcerer who has been keeping herself (and her brother Finn) alive and young by devouring other's lifeforce.
 As she reveals towards the end, she's lived at least twenty human lives (making her over 1400) and destroyed countless kingdoms.

 - The Lord of the Rings.
 Melkor/Morgoth, Sauron, the Balrogs, Ungoliant, Saruman...just about all of the extremely evil and powerful beings in Middle-Earth were also thousands of years old, some of them dating back to the creation of the world.